ids/cluster-builder/README.md

 18. [System Profile](#system-profile)

 ## Supported Clusters
-The **cluster-builder** currently supports building __Swarm__, __DC/OS__, __Tectonic CoreOS__ and __Stock CentOS7 and Fedora Kubernetes__ clusters for several platforms:
+The **cluster-builder** currently supports building __Swarm__, __DC/OS__, __Tectonic CoreOS__ and tock __CentOS 7.5__ and __Fedora 29 Kubernetes__ clusters for several platforms:

 * CentOS 7 Docker CE
 * CentOS 7 DC/OS
 * RedHat Enterprise 7 Docker CE
 * CoreOS Tectonic Kubernetes (see see the [CoreOS Readme](docs/README_CoreOS.md))
-* CentOS 7 Kubernetes (Stock `kubeadm`)
+* CentOS 7.5 Kubernetes (Stock `kubeadm`)
-* Fedora 28 Kubernetes (Stock `kubeadm`)
+* Fedora 29 Kubernetes (Stock `kubeadm`)

 ## Deployment Options
-There are currently two types of deployment:
+There are currently two types of deployment, __local machine__ and remote __ESXI__ hypervisor (or vSphere):

+Local deployments are supported for:
-* VMware Fusion
+* VMware Fusion 10+ Pro for macOS
+* VMware Workstation 10+ Pro for Windows
+* Vmware Workstation 10+ Pro for Linux

+and for production usage:

 * VMware ESXi (vSphere)

-The VMware Fusion deployment is intended for local development.

-VMware ESXi is for staging and production deployments.

-> __DRS__ must be turned __off__ when deploying with __cluster-builder__ to a vSphere/ESXi environment as the toolset currently expects VMs to be on the ESXi hosts specified in the deployment configuration file.
+> __Note__ that __DRS__ must be turned __off__ when deploying with __cluster-builder__ to a vSphere/ESXi environment as the toolset currently expects VMs to be on the ESXi hosts specified in the deployment configuration file.
 A future version will support a vSphere API based deployment option that will leverage and enable functionality such as DRS.
 While DRS must be turned _off_ during current deployments, it can be turned back on when cluster deployment is complete (which usually only takes a few minutes).
 This may result in the loss of post-deployment _cluster-control_ capabilities after VMs have been relocated, but should not affect cluster operations or management that relies on SSH.
 On the up side, you don't need vCenter to perform __cluster-builder__ deployments.
 Free ESXi will do nicely.

 > Each variant starts in the **node-packer** and uses _packer_ to build a base VMX/OVA template image from distribution iso.